top of page

 Guest Speaker Vedic Psychology

-She holds a Bachelor of Science degree in Human Development from the University of California at Davis, a Masters of Business in Hotel Management from Cornell University and a Masters of Science in Mental Health Counseling from Walden University.
+Joshika Richmond is a Western-educated Psychologist who integrates a person-centred approach to help clients actualize their full potential.
+She holds a Bachelor of Science in Human Development from the University of California, Davis, a Master of Business in Hotel Management from Cornell University, and a Master of Science in Mental Health Counseling from Walden University.

 Kamala Devi